GerdVolberg/forms-framework/forms/forms_12c/readme.txt

-All fmb's in this directory are for Forms 12c and beyond
+All fmb's in this directory are for Forms 12c